When Should You Get an ECG Test? Early Symptoms and Risk Factors to Know

 Dyslipidemia

-It ensures that there's the concentration of cholesterol within blood streams across the arteries in leading streams to the heart as usually required for them for this reason.
-An ECG can help pick potential states involving dyslipidemia-resulting hearts.
+It ensures that there's a concentration of cholesterol within the bloodstreams across the arteries in leading streams to the heart, as is usually required for them for this reason.
+An ECG can help pick potential states involving dyslipidemia-related hearts.

 Obesity